sekem1000/qb-oxyrun/README.md

 # qb-oxyruns
-No-Pixel Oxy runs converted to QB-Core framework.
+No-Pixel Oxy runs converted to QB-Core framework. (latest one)

 Add this to you qb-smallresources/client/consumables.lua